Newport Beach, California: History

-In 1905, city development increased when Pacific Electric Railway established a southern terminus in Newport connecting the beach with downtown Los Angeles.
+In 1905, city development increased when the Pacific Electric Railway established a southern terminus in Newport connecting the beach with downtown Los Angeles.
 In 1906 (with a population of 206 citizens), the scattered settlements were incorporated as the City of Newport Beach.

 Settlements were filled in on the Peninsula, West Newport, Newport Island, Balboa Island, and Lido Isle.
 In 1923, Corona del Mar was annexed and in 2002, Newport Coast, East Santa Ana Heights, and San Joaquin Hills were annexed.
 In 2008, after a long battle with the city of Costa Mesa, Newport Beach annexed West Santa Ana Heights.

 Geography

 Newport Beach extends in elevation from sea level to the 1161 ft summit of Signal Peak in the San Joaquin Hills, but the official elevation is 25 ft above sea level at a location of 33°37′0″N 117°53′51″W (33.616671, −117.897604).

 The city is bordered on the west by Huntington Beach at the Santa Ana River; on the north by Costa Mesa, John Wayne Airport, the City of Irvine and UC Irvine; and on the east by Crystal Cove State Park.

 According to the United States Census Bureau, the city has a total area of 53.0 sqmi.
 23.8 sqmi of it is land and 29.2 sqmi of it (55.07%) is water.

 Areas of Newport Beach include Corona del Mar, Balboa Island, Balboa Peninsula (also known as Balboa), Lido Peninsula, Newport Coast, San Joaquin Hills, Santa Ana Heights, and West Newport.